Skip to content

 get(provider, modelId): checks models directly (canonical lookup), then aliasIndex for an alias, then returns undefined.
 Does NOT throw — callers check for undefined.

-resolveModelId(provider, slug): follows alias chain and returns the provider’s canonical model ID (e.g. "claude-3-5-sonnet-latest" resolves to canonical).
+resolveModelId(provider, slug): follows alias chain and returns the provider’s canonical model ID (e.g. "claude-sonnet-4-6-20251120" resolves to canonical).
 Returns slug unchanged if no alias found.

-loadProviderDefaults() loads the five built-in catalog JSON files via static imports resolved at bundle time.
+loadProviderDefaults() loads five built-in catalog JSON files via static imports resolved at bundle time from PROVIDER_DEFAULT_CATALOGS.
 Provider files live at: src/llm/providers/{provider}/catalog.json.

 PROVIDER_STATE constant holds per-provider defaults for stateRetentionDuration (a duration string e.g. "30d", "72h", or null) and modelBound.
 Applied when a model entry omits those fields.